transformationflow/transformationflow.github.io/docs/functions-overview.md

 # Overview

-Functions are primarily a combination of Stored Procedures (also interchangeably referred to as Routines) and SQL User Defined Functions.
+Functions are primarily a combination of Stored Procedures and SQL User Defined Functions.
 JavaScript User Defined functions are also implemented in some instances, which leverage custom-packaged external libraries to extend core BigQuery functionality.

 Functions are grouped into core `txflow` functions (which are intended to be directly called by users), and lower-level `txflowutil` functions, which are the building blocks for the higher-order `txflow` functions.
 These can also be composed into custom functions to fit precise use-cases.